 - Communicate very regularly.
 Check-in with your team members often, track progress closely, and address concerns as they arise.

-Interactive marketing, combined with conversational marketing tools, is a powerful asset to modern businesses.
+Interactive marketing, combined with conversational marketing tools – like the use of social media platforms, is a powerful asset to modern businesses.

 It helps overcome many of the challenges involved in remote collaboration and brings customers and staff closer together even when they’re physically far apart, making it a powerful asset to a crisis communication strategy.

-Most importantly, it helps build relationships and makes customers feel more connected with your brand, and that’s the essence of effective conversational marketing.
+Most importantly, it helps build relationships and makes customers feel more connected with your brand, and that’s the essence of effective conversational and interactive marketing.